 |Bundesland: Freistaat Sachsen||Saxony|

-Netzschkau is situated at an altitude of 378 m at the river Göltzsch in the Vogtland region of western Saxony, close to the border to Thuringia.
+Netzschkau is situated at an elevation of 378 m at the river Göltzsch in the Vogtland region of western Saxony, close to the border to Thuringia.
 Netzschkau has a population of about 4,400 (2006).

 The settlement was founded in the 9th or 10th century by slavic settlers.
 In 1491 Netzschkau was chartered as a town.
 In the late 17th century Netzschkau became known as a town of weavers.
 With completion of the Göltzschtal bridge (see below), Netzschkau was connected to the railroad from Nuremberg to Leipzig, which caused a sudden boost for the industrial development of the town.
 The neighboring villages of Lambzig, Foschenroda and Brockau were incorporated into the municipality in 2000.
 Netzschkau is administered jointly with the municipality of Limbach (Vogtland).

 Netzschkau castle [far left, no. 2410: top; near left, no. 3206: bottom right; and right, no. 2691: bottom left] is a masterpiece of late Gothic architecture.
 The castle was built around 1490 as one of the first residential castles in Saxony.
 After 1626 it was partly remodeled and the chapel and the north and east wings were added.
 The additions were torn down in 1953.